EpicLukeDev/EpicLukeDev/README.md

 GIMP, Krita, Libresprite, Inkscape, Nuclino, Obsidian and of course GitHub!

+I manage and design Discord Servers.

+I am a certified c++ and c# developer and I am improving my full stack skills I also use Godot and GDScript for game development.

 💻 I am the owner of:
  - Gecko Studios, the game development studio - https://geckostudios.org
  - Salva Discord Bot (verified, discoverable)